FOSSBilling/.github/.github/CONTRIBUTING.md

 ⚠️ Please note the title is __*Suggesting*__, not __*Demanding*__.
 Be polite, appreciate other people's time, and explain in detail, and you are far more likely to get what you want!

-FOSSBilling is not designed to be all things to all people, but we do want it to be as useful and usable as possible.
+FOSSBilling is not designed to be everything for everyone, but we do want it to be as useful and usable as possible for billing and client management.
 If you have a suggestion for a new feature or an improvement to an existing one then please do submit it.
 Please be as clear and explicit as you can and provide as much detail as you can, this will make it much easier for the community and maintainers to understand your suggestion and take action.

-Before creating enhancement suggestions, please check through the [existing Issues](https://github.com/FOSSBilling/FOSSBilling/issues) and see if somebody has already made the same suggestion.
+Before creating enhancement suggestions, please check through the existing issues in this repository and the main [FOSSBilling repository](https://github.com/FOSSBilling/FOSSBilling/issues) and see if somebody has already made the same suggestion.
 If they have then please don't create a new issue, but instead, add your thoughts and comments to the existing one.

 ### Contributing Code